codemansw/ast-scout/README.md

 #### BabelConfig

-object - Internally babel is used for creating the nested visitors structrure.
-Passing this config ensures babel is configured the same as the traverser.
+object - Internally babel parser is used for creating a nested visitors structrure.
+Passing this config ensures the AST created from the search parameter is in line with the AST created from the code you want to analyse.